Decay of streaks and rolls in plane Couette-Poiseuille flow: Experimental set-up and processing

 Several methods have been used to estimate the turbulent fraction of the flow field defined as the fraction of space where the flow is turbulent.
 Experimentally or numerically, the velocity is often non-zero even in the laminar regions.
 Hence, there is some arbitrariness in the choice of the variable which is used to define the turbulent fraction, as well as in the choice of the threshold.

 Pioneering experiments on PCF used visualization of the flow with anisotropic iriodin particles (see \cite{tillmark_alfredsson_1992}, \cite{Daviaud1992PRL_PCF} and \cite{BottinChate1998}).
-This is an indirect measurement of the local velocity, mostly of the streamwise velocity, which is larger than the other components.
+This is an indirect measurement of the local velocity field.
 The energy averaged on a cell size close to that of the minimal flow unit has been used in the numerical work of \cite{RollandMannevilleEPJB2011}.
 The streamwise velocity is the dominant contribution to the energy, and thus to the latter definition of the turbulent fraction.
-In their experimental work, \cite{Monchaux2020jfm} use an elaborate method based on the measurement of the vorticity.
+In their experimental work, \cite{Monchaux2020jfm} use a method based on the measurement of the normal vorticity.
 Despite these differences, the qualitative variation of the turbulent fraction with time or Reynolds number is consistent.

-Since we focus on the anisotropy of the turbulent flow, we chose to define two 'turbulent fractions'.
+Since we focus on the flow structures of the turbulent flow, we chose to define two 'turbulent fractions'.
 The turbulent fraction $F_x$ is computed from the streamwise velocity: a point is considered as turbulent if $|u_x| >1.4 \times 10^{-2}$.
 This value was obtained by comparing the velocity field and the turbulent region after thresholding.
 The typical $|u_x|$ of the streaks is around $6\times10^{-2}$.
 Similarly, we define $F_z$ using the spanwise velocity only: a point is considered as turbulent if $|u_z| >7 \times 10^{-3}$.
 The typical $|u_z|$ of the rolls is around $3\times10^{-2}$.